Kaman SH-2G Super Seasprite: Australia

 In February 2007, The Australian announced that the Seasprite project was "almost certain to be scrapped".
 At this point, the project was six years over schedule and its cost had grown to A$1.1 billion, with an additional A$45 million forecast as required for further upgrades.
 If approved the squadron would still not reach operational status until 2010.
 The sale or scrapping of the fleet was under consideration, possible replacements included the NHIndustries NH90 or further orders of Sikorsky SH-60 Seahawks.
 On 25 May 2007, The Age reported the government would continue to support the Seasprite; Defence Minister Brendan Nelson commented that progress on the project was being closely monitored.

 Following the election of the new Labor government, The Australian reported on 31 January 2008 that the SH-2G(A) program was likely to be canceled due to cost overruns; additionally it was still not operational despite the original contract being signed in 1997.
 The same article also noted that Sikorsky had submitted an offer of several 'off the shelf' helicopters to replace Australia's SH-2G(A)s.
 On 5 March 2008, the project was canceled by the government; Kaman noted the project's end "on mutually agreed terms".
 Opposition parties also supported the decision to cancel.
 The remaining aircraft were returned to Kaman.
 Following the cancellation of the Super Seasprite, S-70 Seahawks from 816 Squadron were assigned to the Anzac-class frigates.
+Australia already operated the S-70,.
+Australia did end up using 6 MRH-90 Taipan (the Australian NH-90) for a period in the 2010s in Naval service, but overall went with upgraded SH-60.